What it means

 - Customers may be valuable but cash recovery is delayed

-- Rebalance toward faster-recycling motions
+- Rebalance toward motions that recycle cash faster

 Fast payback with weak retention